bdj34/cloneRate/README.md

 #> trees with their covariates and other associated data.
 Methods in
 #> Ecology and Evolution.
 2017, 8(1):28-36. doi:10.1111/2041-210X.12628
 #>
-#> Shuangbin Xu, Lin Li, Xiao Luo, Meijun Chen, Wenli Tang, Li Zhan, Zehan
-#> Dai, Tommy T. Lam, Yi Guan, Guangchuang Yu.
-Ggtree: A serialized data
+#> Guangchuang Yu.
+Using ggtree to visualize data on tree-like structures.
-#> object for visualization of a phylogenetic tree and annotation data.
-#> iMeta 2022, 4(1):e56. doi:10.1002/imt2.56
+#> Current Protocols in Bioinformatics.
+2020, 69:e96. doi:10.1002/cpbi.96
 #>
-#> LG Wang, TTY Lam, S Xu, Z Dai, L Zhou, T Feng, P Guo, CW Dunn, BR
-#> Jones, T Bradley, H Zhu, Y Guan, Y Jiang, G Yu. treeio: an R package
-#> for phylogenetic tree input and output with richly annotated and
+#> Guangchuang Yu, Tommy Tsan-Yuk Lam, Huachen Zhu, Yi Guan.
+Two methods
+#> for mapping and visualizing associated data on phylogeny using ggtree.
-#> associated data.
-Molecular Biology and Evolution.
-2020, 37(2):599-603.
+#> Molecular Biology and Evolution.
+2018, 35(12):3041-3043.
-#> doi: 10.1093/molbev/msz240
+#> doi:10.1093/molbev/msy194

 # Generate a sampled tree with 100 tips from a 20 year birth-death process with birth rate a=1 and death rate b=0.5
 tree <- simTree(a=1, b=0.5, cloneAge=30, n=100)